My Doctor Reading List

 "So, You Want to Be a Doctor, Eh? a Guidebook to Canadian Medical School" by Dr. Anne Berndl

-This book is a gem for anyone who is considering becoming a doctor.
+This book is a gem for anyone who is considering becoming a doctor in Canada.
 It basically outlines the journey, from high school to applying, from choosing a specialty to all the required board exams - every step required to become a doctor.
 It also gives the reader a good idea of what its like to be a doctor - both the good and the bad.

 Its a little dated though, being published in 2007 and there are some things in there that are no longer applicable - for example, in the book the author states that the MCAT is only available twice a year, which was the case before it became a computer based exam.
 Also, it has a summary of the requirements of the various medical schools, many of which have also changed since then.